Managing overlays

 To add an overlay to a video, drag and drop the appropriate icon from the Content tab at the right to the video.
 You can move the overlay to the correct position by holding the left mouse button and dragging it.

-If you right click on the overlay or click the three dots above it, you will see the following menu:
+If you right-click the overlay or click the three dots above it, you will see the following menu:

 This menu allows you to manage how the various overlays are layered.